 Data users can easily link this file to the Common Core of Data Local Education Agency Universe Survey files or to other LEA-level dropout files that NCES will be releasing in the future.
-LEA files contain many useful data items such as numbers of staff.
+LEA files contain many useful data items such as the school district name, state identification numbers, contact and location information, school district classification information, and the numbers of staff.
 The variable LEAID is the common link across all LEA-level files and, when used, will produce a valid dataset.